limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 cd rails
 ```

-I search for `set_autoload_path` using `ack`, which is a nicer alternative to `grep`:
+I searched for `set_autoload_path` using `ack`, which is a nicer alternative to `grep`:

 ```sh
 git checkout v3.2.2
 ack set_autoload_paths
 ```

-I see only 2 results
+I saw only 2 results

 ![ack set_autoload_paths](/images/ack-set_autoload_paths.png)

-`railties/lib/rails/engine.rb` line 536 looks like a DSL call for setting up an initializer, so I open `~/git/rails/rails/railties` in Rubymine to take advantage of its ability to jump from definition and usage easier than vim.
-I do Shift+Shift and type `engine.rb` and hit enter to open the file.
-I do `:536` to jump to line `536` because I use IDEAVim to have vim bindings in Rubymine.
+`railties/lib/rails/engine.rb` line 536 looks like a DSL call for setting up an initializer, so I opened `~/git/rails/rails/railties` in Rubymine to take advantage of its ability to jump from definition and usage easier than vim.
+I did Shift+Shift and typed `engine.rb` and hit enter to open the file.
+I did `:536` to jump to line `536` because I use IDEAVim to have vim bindings in Rubymine.

 ![railties/lib/rails/engine.rb:536](/images/railties-lib-rails-engine-line-536.png)